Powerlearnproject/se-day1-assignment-agu803eh/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is a process which involves guidng degenerative AI model to ensure it produces the desired outputs.
+The importance of this includes
+- It helps improves user experience
+- It gives developers more control
+- It increases flexibility

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague prompt: Go to the Bank and submit the file

+Improved prompt: Go to Stanbic IBTC Bank at plot 84/86 Gado Nasco Road, Kubwa Abuja and give the deposit instruction to Mr. Joseph, the customer service representative

+Clarity: This specfies the excact address of the bank making it easier to locate as well as whom to meet, avoiding a mix up.

+Specific details: This helps tailor the search as the specific adress was provided, the excat bank name, the exact staff to meet and his role and ehat exact document is to be submitted.

+Concise: This paints a clearer picture of what task is to be completed and how it is to be easily achieved without overly complicating things.